BurningXFlame/gx/reliable/README.md

 **Case 1**: Container restarts because the service process exits abnormally.
 **Problem**: It usually takes seconds ~ dozens of seconds before the container is up again.
 **Better Solution**: Let the process-level guardian guard your service process.
 Even though your service process exits abnormally, the container keeps alive, because the guardian keeps alive.
-The guardian launches your service process instantly, and therefore decreases downtime to nearly 0.
+The guardian launches your service process instantly, and therefore decreases downtime to 0.

 **Case 2**: Client connections are closed because server process exits.
 **Problem**: Clients have to re-connect the server.
 **Better Solution**: Let the goroutine-level guardian guard your service goroutine.
 Even though your service exits abnormally, the process keeps alive, because the guardian keeps alive.
-The guardian launches your service instantly, and therefore decreases downtime to nearly 0.
+The guardian launches your service instantly, and therefore decreases downtime to 0.
 Furthermore, all established connections remain intact.

 **Case 3**: Auto-restart service on config change.
 **Problem**: Same as Case 1 and 2.
 **Better Solution**: Let the auto-reloader watch the config file, and reload your service on config changes.
-It avoids container restart and process restart, and therefore decreases downtime to nearly 0.
+It avoids container restart and process restart, and therefore decreases downtime to 0.
 Furthermore, all established connections remain intact.

 ## Process-Level Guardian

-[Supervisor](supervisor/cmd/supervisor/supervisor.go) starts and guards processes.
+Supervisor starts and guards processes.

 1. Install supervisor: